docker/compose/docs/compose-file.md

 ### labels

 Add metadata to containers using [Docker labels](https://docs.docker.com/engine/userguide/labels-custom-metadata/).
-You can use either an array or a dictionary.
+You can use either a sequence or a dictionary.

 It's recommended that you use reverse-DNS notation to prevent your labels from conflicting with those used by other software.